mxygem/linedesigns/README.md

 ## Thanks

-Thanks to [@tidwall](http://twitter.com/tidwall) for his work on [pinhole](https://github.com/tidwall/pinhole) as linedesigns is built on top of it and this readme has be heavily influenced by [pinhole's](https://github.com/tidwall/pinhole)
+Thanks to [@tidwall](http://twitter.com/tidwall) for his work on [pinhole](https://github.com/tidwall/pinhole) as linedesigns is built on top of it and this readme has been heavily influenced by [pinhole's](https://github.com/tidwall/pinhole)

 ## Contact